MIT-Emerging-Talent/ET6-CDSP-group-24-repo/0_domain_study/research_notes/literature_review/omer.md

 # Overview of the theme: Economic Inclusion

-Lack of funding and financial services for entrepreneurs, especially SMEs, creates a major barrier to economic inclusion.
+Lack of funding and financial services for entrepreneurs, especially **Small and Medium-sized Enterprises (SMEs)**, creates a major barrier to economic inclusion.
 It limits the ability of individuals—particularly from underserved populations—to start, sustain, or grow businesses.